 The magic of Nativity scenes in Bologna

 Updated on 04 December 2023 From Bologna Welcome

 In Bologna, the art of nativity scenes is ancient and deeply-rooted, dating back to the thirteenth century; the sculptures, usually made of wood, terracotta and papier-mâché, are accurate and include clothing, unlike other traditions.
 In this magical period, statuettes, animals and scale reproductions of typical Bolognese activities come to life and contribute to livening up the most varied craft constructions.

 A special event takes place every year, in Via Azzurra 10, the Gran Presepe di Via Azzurra.
 Set up in the courtyard of a private home and visible only from the outside, with lights, music and animation, the crib is a source of inimitable joy for young and old alike.
-The nativity scene is on display from 1 December 2022 to 6 January 2023 after sunset, when the comet lights up.
-In the Murri district don't miss the Crib in Via Parisio 50.
-The work of a passionate lady, who opens the doors of her private courtyard to welcome the curious and visitors, the scene is entirely handmade and available for viewing every day from 11am to 1pm and from 3pm to 7pm.
+The nativity scene is on display from December 8 to January 6 gennaio 2024 after sunset, when the comet lights up.